microsoft/BotFramework-Composer/docs/triggers_and_events.md

 TODO: Is this where we want to discuss event bubbling?

 - What events bubble?
 Not all of them, right?
+- When no event is matched, it potentially consults parent dialog
+- if intent isn't matched locally, potentially consults parent

 ## Common Event Handler Recipes